zealbell/BubblingImageView/README.md

 BubblingImageView
 =============
-A beautiful ImageView that bubbles soapily!!!
+A beautiful ImageView that bubbles soapiely!!!

 ## Appearance